Towa and the Guardians of the Sacred Tree Review – Beautiful Art, Flawed Co-op

 - Visuals & Style

-- Players find the game absolutely stunning, especially on Steam Deck (beautiful cutscenes, portraits, and environments).
+- Players think the game looks absolutely gorgeous, especially on Steam Deck (gorgeous cutscenes, beautiful character portraits, and cool environments).

-- Character designs and interactions are charming, cute, and memorable.
+- Interesting and cute character designs, interactions are charming and memorable.

 - Voice Acting & Music